ppseprus/endpoint-validator/README.md

 # Endpoint Validator
-Endpoint Validator is a simple and lightweight tool for checking URL statuses and response integrity via JSON Scheme.
+Endpoint Validator is a simple and lightweight tool for checking URL statuses and validating both JSON and XML response schemes.

+With this tool the developer can monitor endpoint health, which is useful when the Back End is a 3rd party support over which the developer has no or little control.

 ## Features
 - HTTP status check on given URL
-- Integrity check on response data structure
+- JSON and XML schema validation on received response (using YUP)
 - Relay URL health data to other services (see below)

 ## Services